Saturday, March 17, 2018

 White Tank Mountain Regional Park

 The Waddell aid station will be sponsored by the Surprise Running Club and will service the 8K, 1/2 Marathon, 30 Kilometer, 50 Kilometer, & 50 Mile races.

 The Mesquite aid station is our most remote and also sponsored by the Surprise Running Club.
-We haul all supplies in by horse including all water.
+We haul all supplies in on backpacks including all water.
 There will be no ice at this aid station and we ask that you help us conserve cups by refilling your own pack and bottles.